mousepawmedia/standards/source/licensing.rst

 is used for libraries which we want to offer under a dual-license setup.
 Other GPL projects may be use GPLv3 code, but no other code may.

-..
-IMPORTANT:: We plan to discontinue use of the GPL entirely at a later date, in favor of an original and slightly less restrictive license which will not force the propagation of the GPL over other OSI-approved licenses.
-   In the interim, the we use the GPL to protect our code against use by non-open-source projects.

 Open Source/Free Software Stance
 ------------------------------------------------
 MousePaw Media completely and publicly endorses the platform and goals of